 On-chain investigationCardanoWallet securitySecondFi

-How an attacker drained a Cardano DeFi project of more than 129 million ADA
+How an attacker drained a Cardano wallet's users of more than 129 million ADA

 The funds were not taken with a stolen password or a phishing link.
 They were taken because the keys that secured them were never truly secret — a defect in SecondFi's own wallet-generation code.
 We reconstructed the theft transaction by transaction.